VALUING THE LIFE BEFORE THE LEATHER

-The bio-leather DISSELHOFF source, is the best we have found available so far.
-Our bio-leather is an organic leather that is from farm animals which are kept in accordance with the currently valid 'Biokreis' guidelines for agricultural production in Germany.
+Our bio leather is an organic leather that is from farm animals which are kept in accordance with the currently valid 'Biokreis' guidelines for agricultural production in Germany.
 The Biokreis guidelines also meet the requirements of the BioSuisse association.
 Both organisations stand for an ecological and animal-friendly agriculture, that support local economies, and are examples of some of the best regulations in place around the globe.

 The animals are kept in small herds in ‘suckler cow husbandry’ in Germany for meat and milk production.
 Those animals don’t necessary have a much longer life, but it is a much better one.
 The cows remain together with their offspring (to suckle) and are kept in free-range pastures, so they can live as wild and free as possible for the duration of their life.
 They are not kept in severely overcrowded conditions, nor force-fed antibiotics or other drugs, and are only fed fresh food that contain no pesticides or chemical preservatives, and are not genetically-modified.

 The transport of animals to the nearby slaughterhouses as well as the slaughtering process itself, are subject to the strict requirements of the Biokreis, and regular independent checks are carried out to ensure this adherence.

 The animal skins used are a precious by-product of the bio-food industry and while this industry exists, we believe that to make use of the skins is better than to dispose of them, or to instead use leather imitations that are often chemically-intensive, or environmentally-unfriendly in other ways.